What Does Full Coverage Auto Insurance Actually Cover?

-Full coverage auto insurance covers different things depending on which insurance company you choose.
+Full coverage auto insurance covers different things depending on your chosen insurance company.
 Generally speaking, full coverage auto insurance includes bodily injury liability, property damage liability, collision, and comprehensive coverage.
-A full coverage policy can protect you from paying high costs such as medical bills (for yourself or other people), and vehicle repairs.
+A full coverage policy can protect you from paying high costs such as medical bills (for yourself or others) and vehicle repairs.

 Not everyone needs full coverage insurance, but it might be worth it if you drive a lot, have an expensive car, or live in a natural disaster-prone area.
 It might also be worth it if you want greater peace of mind than state minimum insurance would give you.